Homepage / Zinc

 Other unpleasant symptoms that can be experienced when zinc is not supplied to the body in adequate amounts include smell and taste disorders, memory deterioration and even reduced libido.

-Zinc in the body - who is at risk of deficiency?
+Zinc in the body - Who is at risk for deficiencies?

-Although zinc is one of the very important micronutrients and has a key function in the body, it is not one of the most easily absorbed minerals.
+Although zinc is among the very important micronutrients and has a key function in the body, it is not one of the most easily absorbed minerals.
 For this reason, many people may be at risk of possible deficiencies and need to support themselves with proper supplementation.

 The greatest risk of zinc deficiency is for people whose diets are not properly balanced.
 An irregular and hectic lifestyle, unhealthy food or unvaried meals are common reasons for deficiencies.